 Talent sterilizing the channel enclosure with UV sterilizer.

-Using a sterile technique, treat the channel with 2.0 microgram per milliliter of human fibronectin in phosphate-buffered saline and incubate for at least 30 minutes at 37 degrees Celsius [1].
+Using sterile technique, treat the channel with a 2.0 micrograms per milliliter solution of human fibronectin in phosphate-buffered saline, PBS, and incubate for at least 30 minutes at 37 degrees Celsius [1].

 Talent treating the channel with human fibronectin in PBS saline buffer.

-Next, proceed to the sterile laminar flow hood and using a micropipette, transfer an even suspension of NCI-H441 cells in RPMI 1640 medium with 10 percent fetal bovine serum to seed two microfluidic channels, each with cells at a surface density of 150,000 cells per centimeter squared [1].
-Authors: How would you like the voice-over artist to pronounce ‘NCI-H441’, and ‘RPMI 1640’?
+Next, proceed to the sterile laminar flow hood.
+Using a micropipette, transfer an even suspension of NCI-H441 cells in RPMI 1640 medium with 10 percent fetal bovine serum to prepare a 2.5 x 106 cells per milliliter suspension.[1].
+(NCI-H441 should be pronounced as “NCI-[very short pause]-H-four-four-one”.
+RPMI 1640 should be pronounced as “RPMI-[very short pause]-sixteen-forty”).

-Talent transferring suspension in microfluidic channels.
+Talent preparing suspension with desired concentration.

-Use 0.25 milliliter of a 2.5 x 106 cells per milliliter suspension to fill each channel, as well as a portion of the ports.
+Use 0.25 milliliters of the 2.5 x 106 cells per milliliter suspension to fill each channel, as well as a portion of the ports, generating a surface density of approximately 150,000 cells per centimeter squared.
 Verify that cells have been distributed evenly within the channels using a brightfield microscope [1].

-Talent filling each channel.
+Talent filling each channel using a micropipette.

-Culture the two channels for 24 hours and 48 hours respectively at 37 degrees Celsius with 5 percent Caron dioxide using a programmable syringe pump, drawing spent media out from the channel and fresh media into the channel from a sterile media reservoir attached to the channel inlet [1]
+Culture the two channels for 24 hours and 48 hours respectively at 37 degrees Celsius with 5 percent Carbon dioxide, using a programmable syringe pump to draw spent media out from the channel and fresh media into the channel from a sterile media reservoir attached to the channel inlet [1].

 Talent culturing the channels while exchanging media from the channel.

-After a 10 minutes waiting period following cell seeding, introduce and pump fresh media from the reservoir through the channel at a variable flow rate beginning at 0.2 microliters per minute and ramping up to 10 microliters per minute for 4 hours, maintaining at that rate thereafter [1].
+After a 10 minute waiting period following cell seeding, introduce and pump fresh media from the reservoir through the channel at a variable flow rate beginning at 0.2 microliters per minute and ramping up to 10 microliters per minute over 4 hours, maintaining flow at that rate thereafter [1].

-Talent introducing fresh media to the channel.
+Talent setting up channel pump.

-To perform cell fixation inside the microfluidic channel, prepare formaldehyde solutions by using 4 percent formaldehyde in PBS to create two 4 milliliter portions [1], diluting the first to a concentration of 1 percent formaldehyde and the second to 2 percent formaldehyde using Dulbecco's phosphate buffered saline as the diluent [1].
+To perform cell fixation inside the microfluidic channel, prepare formaldehyde solutions by using 4 percent formaldehyde in PBS to create two 4 milliliter portions [1], diluting the first to a concentration of 1 percent formaldehyde and the second to 2 percent formaldehyde using Dulbecco's phosphate buffered saline, DPBS, as the diluent [1].

 Talent preparing formaldehyde solution and making two portions of it.